hank880907/papermc_plugin_manager/README.md

 # PaperMC Plugin Manager (ppm)

-A modern, user-friendly command-line tool for managing PaperMC server plugins.
-Built with Python and featuring intelligent caching, automatic updates, and beautiful console output powered by Rich.
+A standalone CLI tool for inspecting and managing plugins on a PaperMC server using Modrinth metadata.
+This project was written to solve the pain of manually tracking plugins on Linux servers accessed via SSH.
+It is intended for server owners who want visibility and safe, controlled updates — not automatic plugin upgrades.

 ## Features

+- **Installation Status**: See which plugins are installed at a glance
 - **Search**: Search for plugins across Modrinth with fuzzy matching
-- **Easy Installation**: Install plugins with a single command
 - **Version Management**: Upgrade, downgrade, or switch between specific versions
-- **Version Detection**: Automatically detects outdated plugins
+- **Plugin Detection**: Automatically detects plugins

-- **Installation Status**: See which plugins are installed at a glance
+## Why This Exists

+Many existing plugin managers suffer from one or more of the following problems:

+- downloading the wrong plugin due to name collisions
+- upgrading to a wrong version
+- requiring accounts, Discord bots, or license servers
+- running inside the Minecraft server itself

+This project aims to avoid those pitfalls by being explicit, inspectable, and boring in the right ways.

 ## Screenshots